mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/_index.md

 To be an open, safe, and welcoming community, we strive to be inclusive, collaborative, considerate, and respectful.
 We all abide by the {{<newtabref title="Mattermost Code of Conduct (CoC)" href="https://handbook.mattermost.com/contributors/contributors/guidelines/contribution-guidelines">}}, and by joining our contributor community, **you agree to abide by it as well**.

-Learn more about our {{<newtabref title="company values" href="https://handbook.mattermost.com/company/about-mattermost#leadership-principles">}}, and how to become a successful member of the Mattermost community by learning and following our standard operational guidelines.
-Please read these sections carefully and let us know if you have any questions or concerns.
+Learn more about our {{<newtabref title="company values" href="https://handbook.mattermost.com/company/about-mattermost#leadership-principles">}}, and how to become a successful member of the Mattermost community by learning and following our standard operational guidelines below.
+Please read these sections below carefully and let us know if you have any questions or concerns.

 ## We're inclusive